lanthale/PhotoSlide/README.md

 ## Steps to create your own build
-- Install AdoptOpenJDK 11 or later (you can also use openjdk/Azul/coretto/...).
+- Install AdoptOpenJDK 16 or later (you can also use openjdk/Azul/coretto/...).
 Faster startuptime of the app(40%) is only possible if you use JDK 14 or later.
 - Set env var JAVA_HOME
 - Install maven
 - On Windows install WiX 3.xx tools, On OSX install XCode including CMD tools
 - Run maven with: mvn clean compile package -Ppackage -f PhotoSlide/pom.xml

+If you are stuck at JDK 11 than remove in pom.xml the dependency for librawfx and comment in App.java out the line `RAWImageLoaderFactory.install();` and you are ready to build it under JDK11.

 The maven file is downloading every dependency automatically in the background.